Help save the world!

 How you can help

 Everyone’s familiar with the recycle logo aren’t they?
 This brilliant icon has worked hard for fifty years, and encouraged the world to embrace recycling.
 Yet today, life is more complicated, the planet's more crowded and there are many more ways to recycle.
-But it’s not enough, life has become a lot more complicated and the planet a lot more crowded.
 One cycle can no longer work alone, which is why we need your help creating two new revolutionary logos ...

 Everyone’s familiar with the recycle logo aren’t they?
 This brilliant icon has worked hard for fifty years, and encouraged the world to embrace recycling.
-But it’s not enough, life has become a lot more complicated and the planet a lot more crowded.
 One cycle can no longer work alone, so now we need help!

 Design a revolutionary icon